eddimas/eddimas/README.md

 ## SecDevOps Engineer

-- 🌱 I’m big fan of the dinosaurs!
+- 🌱 Dinosaurs entusiast!
-- 👯 I’m looking to collaborate with other data scientist and SRE teams
+- 👯 Trying to leave a good legacy.

 ### Connect with me